George Dickerson: Writing

-Dickerson published several short stories and began an uncompleted novel.
+Dickerson published several short stories and began an uncompleted novel about the fashion industry.
 His short story Chico appeared in The Best American Short Stories of 1963, and was praised by poet e.e. cummings.
 His short story A Mussel Named Ecclesiastes appeared in The Best American Short Stories of 1966.
 He was also published in The New Yorker, Mademoiselle, The Saturday Evening Post, Cosmopolitan, and Penthouse.

-After his time in Lebanon, Dickerson suffered from Post-Traumatic Stress Disorder (PTSD) and suffered a decades long bout of writer's block.
+After his time in Lebanon, Dickerson suffered from post-traumatic stress disorder (PTSD) and suffered a decades-long bout of writer's block.
 By the mid-1990s, Dickerson began to write poetry again.
 A book of his, Selected Poems, was published in 2000, by Rattapallax publishing company and journal, which he helped to found.
-Dickerson has also written drama, including a one-man play, A Few Useless Mementos For Sale.
+Dickerson stated that he wrote out of “love and compassion for the human condition.
+His poetry has been praised by critics such as Nicholas Birns who reviewed it for the Hollins Critic.
+Dickerson also wrote drama, including a one-man play, A Few Useless Mementos For Sale.

 Acting

 Dickerson returned from Lebanon to the United States and became an actor, taking roles in the television series Hill Street Blues, as Police Commander Swanson, and Detective Williams in David Lynch's film Blue Velvet (1986).
 He also featured in the soap opera Search for Tomorrow, as well as local theater and independent films, such as Broken Giant, Ties to Rachel, and Stranger in the Kingdom.
 He had major roles in films like Psycho II (1983), Space Raiders (1983), The Star Chamber (1983), No Mercy (1986), Death Wish 4: The Crackdown (1987), After Dark, My Sweet (1990), and Death Warrant (1990).
 Dickerson also guest starred on episodes of shows like Three's Company, Charlie's Angels, Little House On The Prairie, L.A.
 Law, and Sledge Hammer!.

 Dickerson was a member of SAG, AFTRA, Actors' Equity, the Dramatists' Guild, the Author's Guild, the Academy of American Poets, and AMPAS.